All Episodes

 And so the target of Fort Dix is not just random, doesn't appear to be just random.

-Serb immigrants websites noted that U.S. officials carefully avoided identifying the four ethnic Albanians as such, calling them only Islamic militants from former Yugoslavia.
+Serb immigrants' websites noted that U.S. officials carefully avoided identifying the four ethnic Albanians as such, calling them only Islamic militants from former Yugoslavia.

-A commentator on the SERB blog said that Washington, which backs independence for Kosovo, is embarrassed by the discovery of the Fort Dix plot because the truth might mess up the PR for Kosovo Albanians getting to rip off a piece of Serbia to create their own country, a move that has the full support of the U.S. State Department.
+A commentator on the Serb blog said that Washington, which backs independence for Kosovo, is embarrassed by the discovery of the Fort Dix plot because the truth might mess up the PR for Kosovo Albanians getting to rip off a piece of Serbia to create their own country, a move that has the full support of the U.S. State Department.

 Hey, that's one story.

-that do not look like Arabs, but they're being trained to hate and plan and execute terrorist attacks.
+They do not look like Arabs, but they're being trained to hate and plan and execute terrorist attacks.

-Now, a couple more things, and I've just I just saw this about 30 seconds before the break ended.
+Now, a couple more things, and I just saw this about 30 seconds before the break ended, and I haven't had a chance to peruse all of it.

-This uh this first is from Findarticles.
+This first is from FindArticles.

 Where is this from?